FernandoGiardini/Vulkan-Dev-Linux-CMake-Setup/README.md

 ./vktest
 ```

-<br> Congratulations, you are now oficcialy on the first step of the journey, Happy hacking! :p 🚀
+<br> Congratulations, you're now oficcialy on the first step of the journey, Happy hacking! :p 🚀